natefinch/noxp/content/glossary.md

 ### Mook
 An easy-to-kill opponent.

+### Multiclass
+A character that takes levels in more than one class is considered a multiclass character.
+Also used as a verb, to multiclass into another class.

 ### Murderhobo
 The notion that the players generally have no permanent home and go around killing anything that stands in their way.
 Often used as a derogatory term for